 Annual Veterans Day Breakfast offered free to all veterans.

-On June 27, American Legion Post 119 installed their new slate of officers for the 2018-2019 fiscal year at a combined meeting of the Legion, Sons, and Auxiliary of Post 119.
-Outgoing Commander Terry Rizzuti opened the meeting with an acknowledgement of special guest Robb D. Smith, the new Department Commander for the State of Colorado.
+On June 26, American Legion Post 119 installed a new slate of officers for the 2019-2020 fiscal year at the regular meeting of the Legion of Post 119.
 The installation was conducted by American Legion District 4 Commander, Harry Fisher.
-New Post 119 Commander Loren Shriver set the tone for his term with a call for involvement and teamwork by all members of Post 119 as the post continues on its path of supporting veterans and their families, youth programs and the community.
+Commander Fisher began the meeting by congratulating Post 119 for achieving a "Checkered Flag Award" by meeting their membership goals for the past year by May 8, 2019.
+Congratulations to Post 119 as the post continues on its path of supporting veterans and their families, youth programs and the community.